CJPrindle/color-seek/README.md

-# color-seek-cli #
+# color-seek #

 Version 0.1 | [Full Documentation (API)](https://cjprindle.github.io/color-seek).

 ## Overview ##

-**color-seek-cli** allows you to build a color palette from a source file or URL.
+**color-seek** allows you to build a color palette from a source file or URL.
 The source is scanned for valid CSS color values and the results are formatted, purged of duplicates, and then sorted to produce the _Color Palette_.
 The palette can then be transformed into several predefined file formats for use in your projects.
 In addition, a HTML page is created which displays the palette as a grid of swatches, with the colors displaying